raku-community-modules/Inline-Ruby/README.md

     say '5':rb + 2   #=> «7»:rb

-    # Do it the other way around and you'll get Perl6 values instead
+    # Do it the other way around and you'll get Raku values instead

     say 2 + '5':rb   #=> 7